Mitchell Islam: Personal life

 Islam was born on January 24, 1990, in Barrie, Ontario.
 His mother, Debbie, is a former ladies' singles skater who won the Canadian junior title and senior national bronze medal.
 She is also a figure skating judge; she was on the judging panel for the men's event at the 2010 Olympic Games in Vancouver.
 His father, David, is Director of Ice Dance at the Mariposa School of Skating.

 In addition to figure skating, Islam has played AAA hockey, rep level lacrosse, and soccer.
 He studied political science at Oakland University, completing his final semester in April 2017.

-Paul and Islam married in September 2021, and subsequently had a son, Charles.
-Islam became a widower on August 22, 2023, when Paul's car was fatally hit by a transport truck.
+Islam and Paul married in September 2021, and in October 2022 had a son together, Charles.
+Islam became a widower on August 22, 2023, when Paul was killed and Charles was injured when Paul's car was hit by a transport truck that drove at 107 km/h into a well marked 60 km/h construction zone, hitting stopped cars and injuring a number of other people.
+In February 2026, truck driver Sukhwinder Sidhu pleaded guilty to dangerous driving causing death and dangerous driving causing bodily harm; in May 2026, he was given a two and a half year prison sentence.